-On 12th May 2012, Louis Dudley scored a 750 on his GMAT (Quant: 48, Verbal: 44, AWA: 6.0).
+Louis Dudley scored a 750 on his GMAT (Quant: 48, Verbal: 44, AWA: 6.0).
 He shares his secrets, strategies and detailed preparation plan with F1GMAT’s readers.
 Get maximum value from this GMAT debrief by following the best practices and processes followed by Louis.

 I originally purchased the study materials for the GMAT nearly a year ago.
 Since they were changing the test, I decided that I needed to take it before the changes to make use of my materials.
 I started studying about 7 weeks before my test.
 I spent 6 of the 7 weekends studying for the exam (some more productive than others), 16 days after work studying for several hours, 12 days during lunch studying for an hour, and took 5 days off from work prior to the test just to review.